 INVOKE(ACTION1,TRIALS) - would run ACTION called ACTION1 4 times if there was a directive TRIALS defined earlier (e.g., DEFINE TRIALS 4)

 allows one to choose between 2 options with defined probabilities.

-Will choose randomly between going to (the ACTION) OUTCOME1 or OUTCOME2.
+SELECT (OUTCOME1,OUTCOME2) - will choose randomly between going to (the ACTION) OUTCOME1 or OUTCOME2.

-Will select between OUTCOME1 with a probability of 0.333 and randomly select between either OUTCOME2 and OUTCOME3 with a probability of 0.666
+SELECT(OUTCOME1,OUTCOME2or3,33) - will select between OUTCOME1 with a probability of 33.3% and OUTCOME2or3 with a probability of 66.6%.

 Functions are executed as they are encountered in the script.

 attempts to automatically create an image from the camera without the organism present.
 This image is stored as autoref.bmp in the assets directory.
 The image is made with the assumption the organism(s) is(are) dark on a lighter background, and that it(they) move.
-Its mode of operation can be changed with parameters set by the SET function.
+Its AUTOREF mode of operation can be changed with parameters set by the SET function.

 can turn lights on and off, and specify different colours.
 It can refer to the overhead lights (LIGHT16) or any lights or images that have been set to appear on the screen using the SETLIGHT function.